sybrew/the-seo-framework/readme.txt

 			* A warning is displayed at the Sitemap Output settings.
 	* **Accessibility:**
 		* The Custom Post Type Archive selector now better conveys that it's not an option.
+	* **Redirects:**
+		* When an invalid URL is supplied by the admin in the redirect field, the plugin now displays a generic HTTP error code 400 (Bad Request), instead of showing the page.
 * **Fixed:**
 	* Even if WordPress can't fulfill a JSON-type request, WordPress will falsely report it's parsing JSON-formatted content.
 Caching plugins ignore this, and create a copy of this JSON-type response as a regular page, with the content altered -- [learn more](https://wordpress.org/support/topic/meta-block-sometimes-not-inserted/#post-16559784).
 TSF no longer stops outputting SEO metadata when a JSON-type is requested by a visitor, so caching plugins won't accidentally store copies without metadata any longer.
 		* Akin to `is_admin()`, unexpected behavior will occur in WordPress, themes, and plugins when sending JSON headers.
 We deem this a security issue, although Automattic thinks differently (hence, Jetpack is still vulnerable to `/?_jsonp=hi`, and so are hundreds of other plugins).
 Because we treated this as a security issue, we had to wait for Automattic to report back.